nafizjiwa/ReactQuestionAnswer/README.md

 }

 ## MAP
-1. What does the `.map()` array method do?
+1. What does the `.map()` array method do?</br>
 Returns a new array.
-Whatever gets returned from the callback function provided is placed at the same index in the new array.
+Whatever gets returned from the callback</br>
+function provided is placed at the same index in the new array.</br>
-Usually we take the items from the original array and modify them in some way.
+Usually we take the items from the original array and modify them</br>
+in some way.